azhadsyed/housing/README.md

 A/B Testing different algorithms

+- [ ] Implement mean-target encoding with k-fold regularization for cat. variables
 - [ ] Refactor, and write tests for, the ML pipeline
-- [ ] Linear Regression, KNN, Decision Tree, Random Forest, GBR, XGBoost, Catboost
+- [x] Linear Regression, KNN, Decision Tree, Random Forest
+- [ ] GBR, XGBoost, Catboost
 - [ ] Geospatial Regression Algorithms
 - [ ] Build a shootout results view that goes into the math/statistics
 - [ ] Incorporate the winner